United Airlines at ORD — Chicago O'Hare

 Live delay counts and on-time performance are calculated on the full dashboard using schedule comparison data.

 The Blue Board is the only real-time operations dashboard built specifically for United Airlines passengers.
-Live flight tracking, delay alerts, Starlink WiFi status, and IRROPS monitoring, updated in real-time.
+Live flight tracking, AI-powered delay risk predictions, inbound aircraft tracking, Starlink WiFi status, and IROPS monitoring, updated in real-time.

 This page gives you the overview — but the real action is on the dashboard.
 Track every United flight at ORD in real time, set up flight watch alerts, check equipment swaps, and monitor weather radar overlaid on the live map.

 Chicago O'Hare International Airport is United Airlines' largest hub and the backbone of its domestic network.
-With approximately 750 daily departures, ORD connects to over 200 destinations across the United States, Canada, Europe, Asia, and Latin America.
+With up to ~750 daily departures at summer peak (annual average closer to ~686/day), ORD connects to over 200 destinations across the United States, Canada, Europe, Asia, and Latin America.

-United operates primarily from Terminal 1, occupying Concourses B and C, with United Club lounges in both concourses (Concourse B mezzanine near B6, Concourse C near C16) and a United Polaris lounge on Concourse B near gate B6 for premium international travelers.
+United operates primarily from Terminal 1, occupying Concourses B and C, with United Club lounges in both concourses (Concourse B mezzanine near B6, Concourse C near C16) and a United Polaris lounge in Terminal 1, Concourse C near gate C18 (reopened in 2024 after a renovation that made it roughly 50% larger) for premium international travelers.
 United Express regional partners (Air Wisconsin, GoJet, Mesa, Republic, SkyWest) operate from Terminal 2, Concourses E and F.

 O'Hare is one of the most delay-prone airports in the United States due to its geography and traffic volume.
 Understanding typical disruption patterns helps set expectations: